jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## How It Works

-Renaming ships to include their color should be a straightforward process, but due to some peculiarities of X3, it's more complex than it should be.

 When the plugin is activated, it goes through all the ships and stations in the universe and adds colours to their names.
 This process is repeated every time you load a saved game.

 When renaming an individual object, the plugin checks its name against an array of strings.
 If one of these strings is detected, that part of the name is colored.
 For example, for Argon ships, the plugin checks for the following strings: "Argon", "A.", "OTAS", "Terracorp", "Jonferco", "Plutarch", "Beryll," and "Privateer".
 Once an object is coloured the plugin sets a local variable to prevent it from being recoloured and to allow it to be reset if necessary.

 After activation, the plugin must detect new objects so their names can be coloured.
 In Farnham's Legend the plugin uses `[SIGNAL_CREATED]` signal to detect new ships & stations.
 This approach is much more performance-friendly than manually checking the universe for new ships regularly.

 Once a new object is detected it is coloured once, then after about half a second it is coloured again and after a longer wait of about 15 seconds it is coloured a third time.
-This is to ensure that a colouring script runs after any creation scripts that might rename the object.
-This is particularly an issue with some mods such as [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) and [Pirate Guild 3](https://forum.egosoft.com/viewtopic.php?t=244949).
+This is to ensure that a colouring script runs after any creation scripts that might overwrite the name of the object.
+This is particularly an issue with mods such as [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) and [Pirate Guild 3](https://forum.egosoft.com/viewtopic.php?t=244949).

-### Albion Prelude and Terran Conflict
+### Albion Prelude & Terran Conflict

-In Albion Prelude and Terran Conflict we don't have `[SIGNAL_CREATED]` available so we use `[SIGNAL_CHANGESECTOR]` instead.
+`[SIGNAL_CREATED]` is not available in Albion Prelude and Terran Conflict so we use `[SIGNAL_CHANGESECTOR]` instead.
 This signal does trigger for many objects as soon as they are created but it has a few significant shortcomings.

 * `[SIGNAL_CHANGESECTOR]` triggers every time a ship goes through a gate.
 * Stations do not trigger `[SIGNAL_CHANGESECTOR]` or any other signal upon creation.